rolancon/confetti/README.md

     key3 = valueA
     key4 = valueB

-So in the above section, we actually have two paths: _key1.key2.key3_ and _key1.key2.key4_, which are both separate sets.
+So in the above section, we actually have two separate paths: _key1.key2.key3_ and _key1.key2.key4_.
 These paths are actually nested couplets, from one key (_key1_) to the next one (_key2_) which functions as its value, but also as the key for the next couplet (_key2.key3_).
 The final couplet is then a regular key-value pair.

+## Relational databases

+Relational databases extend further on document stores.
+There are multiple relations (often called records or rows).
+The relations have similar keys (known as columns), but different values (or fields).
+The relations are also are numbered incrementally.
+This can be achieved automatically as follows:

+    [schema.table]
+    /
+    key1 = valueA
+    key2 = valueB
+    /
+    key1 = valueC
+    key2 = valueD